Sakshikotian/git-for-devops/branching.md

-# this is the branching startegy you need for Git
+# this is the branching startegy you need for Gi

+Use this branching strategy